 Today, when millions of other couples celebrate romance and love, we're highlighting the negative impact of stroke on survivors’ intimate relationships and sex lives.
 As part of our Rebuilding Lives campaign, we want more stroke survivors to talk about this sensitive but important issue as part of their recovery.

 Bridget Bergin, Executive Director of Stroke Support at the Stroke Association, said: “When someone has a stroke their life changes in an instant and it’s very common for it to affect your relationships, including your sex life.
-But sex and relationships are an important part of many people’s lives and there’s no reason why this should stop, as it can be a significant part of rebuilding their lives after stroke.
+But sex and relationships are an important part of many people’s lives and there’s no reason why this should stop, as it can be a significant part of rebuilding their lives after a stroke.
 We know that with the right support and therapies, you can overcome the challenges you experience in your intimate relationship after stroke.”

 Professor Martin James, Clinical Director of the King’s College Stroke Programme, said: “A stroke has many effects on things that other people take for granted, and when we talk about restoring the whole person after a stroke, that includes helping people to return to a fulfilling sex life.
 Many people say how they struggle with their relationships and their ability to enjoy sex after a stroke but there is help and support available.
 Healthcare professionals are often reluctant to raise the issue, but our National Guidelines encourage clinicians to ask about sex, as one more way of supporting people with stroke to make the best recovery that they can.”